NeonWilderness/twoday/docs/files.md

 - requires: successful login
 - returns: tFileID string

-> tFileID is the resulting name tag for the file, either defined by tFileInfo.name or derived by the system.
-If the same file name already exists, a new entry will be created and a sequential number will be added to tFileID (starting with "0").

 > If the file does not yet exist, it will be created.

 #### Example: Update a minified JavaScript file *commentform-min* on blog alias *neonwilderness*